moe94z/job_portfolio/README.md

 # 1. HR Data Science Problem: Predict Employement based on the fellows creditionals.
       a. two models
-        1. Classification: whether a fellow will be placed or not.
+        1. Classification: IF a fellow will be placed or not.
         2. Regression: WHEN a fellow will be placed

 # 2. NFL Offensive Play Prediction